 - Compulsive and/or repetitive behaviors in terriers

-- Advice on special topics, such as preparing for an event or travel
+- Advice on special topics, such as preparing for a family event or travel

 - Helping assess if your local training center is a good fit for your terrier